Most of us just upload whatever video we create to YouTube without worrying about the video or audio settings.

 That’s understandable as YouTube makes it simple to upload whatever video you shoot from your smartphone or camera.

 Even if you’ve shot a video with your camera’s default settings, you would find that it can be uploaded to YouTube without any problems.
-This could be because the video format you’ve uploaded is MP4.
+This could be because your video format is MP4.

-Many don’t even know what format they’re uploading up and don’t want to know as long as their videos get uploaded successfully.
+Many don’t even know what video format they’re using and don’t want to know as long as their videos get uploaded successfully.

 When talking about YouTube upload quality settings you need to look from the video and audio angles.